repnz/ReversingMinesweeper/README.md

 ## Wtf

 This project is currently on-going.
-The purpose of this is to create a full compilable source code of the original windows Minesweeper.
+The purpose of this is to reconstruct the full source code of the original windows Minesweeper.

 The artifacts of the reverse engineering process: